mnfalcon/BuildingEscape/README.md

 # BuildingEscape
 A project used to learn.
 Basic functionalities include setting some actors' location and rotation, and grabbing a physics component.
 Made purely in C++.
+The neat thing about this is that it introduces some basic components you can use to make some puzzle games.

 ## Grabber.cpp
 This should be a component on the player's pawn.